 - Pass, still alive, through the stomach, which is highly acidic.

-They then need to establish themselves in the lower gut where they must remain and breed, in order to boost the numbers and range of the existing ‘friendly’ colonies there – and to ‘crowd out’ and decrease the number of disease-producing bacteria.
-Because the wider the range of beneficial probiotics in your gut, generally the healthier you are.
+They then need to establish themselves in the lower gut where they must remain and breed, to boost the numbers and range of the existing ‘friendly’ colonies there – and to ‘crowd out’ and decrease the amount of disease-producing bacteria.
+Because the more comprehensive the variety of beneficial probiotics in your gut, generally, the healthier you are.

 The top ten reasons for taking probiotic supplements

-- Probiotic strains have now been developed that do reach the gut and can colonise there.
+- Probiotic strains have now been developed that do reach the gut and can colonize there.

 - Increasing the number and variety of probiotics in your diet is very important after a course of antibiotics – because antibiotics kill off both good and bad bacteria.